numberoverzero/bottom/docs/user/extension.rst

 Pattern matching
 ================

-*(The full source for extension is available at examples/regex.py)*
+*(The full source for this extension is available at examples/regex.py)*

 We can write a simple wrapper class to annotate functions to handle PRIVMSG matching a regex.
 To keep the interface simple, we can use bottom's annotation pattern and pass the regex to match.